loickreitmann/utils/README.md

 ---
 ## Usage
-See the example test files.
+See the example test files, or the package doumentation on the [Go Package Discovery](https://pkg.go.dev/github.com/loickreitmann/utils) site.